Visa Exemption

 What is the "approval letter"?

 The "Visa approval letter" is a document (approved by the Immigration Office) that allows you to enter and exit Vietnam for a given time period.
-With the approval letter, you can pick up your visa upon arrival at one of the three international airports in Vietnam (Hanoi, Ho Chi Minh City, Nha Trang City - Cam Ranh Airport and Da Nang).
+With the approval letter, you can pick up your visa upon arrival at one of the seven airports in Vietnam (Hanoi, Ho Chi Minh City, Nha Trang City - Cam Ranh Airport, Da Nang, Hai Phong, Lam Dong, Phu Quoc).

 How to apply